dadhi/DryIoc/README.md

 * On par with fastest containers listed in [IoC Container Benchmark](http://www.palmmedia.de/blog/2011/8/30/ioc-container-benchmark-performance-comparison).
 * General use-cases optimized for max speed.
 * Callstack depth preserved as shallow as possible.
-* Memory footprint preserved as low as possible.
+* Memory footprint preserved as small as possible.

 #### Small
 * Minimal setup requires single source file: *Container.cs*.
 * No more than 2500 lines of code including comments.
-* Code written to be readable.
+* Readable code.
-* Uses [Caliburn.Micro](http://caliburnmicro.codeplex.com/) alike approach for customization.
+* Uses [Caliburn.Micro](http://caliburnmicro.codeplex.com/) a-like approach for customization.

 #### Reliable
 * Unit-tested with 100% coverage.
-* Thread-safe: registrations and resolutions could be done in parallel without corrupting container state.
+* Thread-safe in sense that registrations and resolutions could be done in parallel without corrupting container state.
 * Recursive dependency detection (cycle in object graph).
 * Error handling with `ContainerException` inherited from `InvalidOperationException` to filter container related exceptions.
 * Throws exceptions as early as possible.
 * Meaningful error messages with all available information about problem Cause and Context.
-* Resolving as `DebugExpression<T>` to find underlying expression used for instance creation.
+* Resolve as `DebugExpression<TService>` to see underlying factory expression.

 #### Features
 * Constructor, property and field injection. *You can select What and Where to inject.*